rahulw11/Voice_Mail_for_Blind/README.md

 **VOICE MAIL FOR BLIND**

-This Python project allows users to send emails through voice commands.
+This Python project allows Blind persons to send emails through voice commands.
 Utilizing the speech_recognition and pyttsx3 libraries, the program listens for user input, processes it into text, and sends an email via Gmail SMTP.
 It can be extended for further functionality, making it a useful tool for hands-free email communication.

 **Features**